 To be most effective, the staff need to be fully informed.
 An informed workforce can respond well to changes and implement new policies quickly.
 Conversely, employees who are left in the dark often feel underappreciated, leading to an inconsistent response to change that may expose them to hazards.

-Be consistent in discouraging unsafe behavior and enforcing disciplinary actions.
-At-risk behaviors must be discouraged at all levels of the organization to ensure an ordered workforce response.
+Be consistent in discouraging unsafe behaviour and enforcing disciplinary actions.
+At-risk behaviours must be discouraged at all levels of the organization to ensure an ordered workforce response.
 If the approach is clear and consistent, you will see employees align with the same goals as the HSE department.

 No matter how many hours of training are conducted or how many posters are glued to the wall, it will all be for nothing if leaders do not show initiative in exercising safety.
 This could be as simple as failing to wear a hard hat on a job site or encouraging employees to take shortcuts in their work that bypass safety.
 Practice what you preach by showing everyone how it’s done.